fatiherikli/fatiherikli.github.io/README.rst

 The right to reproduce, adapt, distribute, perform, display, communicate and translate a Work.
-Moral rights retained by the original authors and/ or performers publicity and privacy rights pertaining to a person's imag e or likeness depicted/emerged in a work.
+Moral rights retained by the original authors and/ or performers publicity and privacy rights pertaining to a person's imag e or likeness depicted in a work.
 Rights protecting against unfa ir competition in regards to a work, subject to the limitations in the p aragraph below;